GyGaByyyTe/portfolio.next/portfolio/README.md

 # Frontend Developer Portfolio

 A modern, responsive portfolio website built with Next.js, TypeScript, and Tailwind CSS.
+This portfolio is configured for static site generation, making it easy to deploy on any static hosting service.

 ## Features

-- Modern, responsive design
+- Modern, responsive design with dynamic themes
-- Project showcase with embedded demos
+- Project showcase with embedded interactive demos
-- Experience timeline
-- Downloadable CV
+- Static site generation for optimal performance
+- Dynamic project pages with custom themes
-- Built-in interactive projects
+- Built-in interactive projects (e.g., Calculator)
+- Optimized images with Next.js Image component

 ## Project Structure